thosgood/this-weeks-finds/markdown/151-200/week174.md

 which make it into a monoid object *and* a comonoid object.
-Even better, there are some extra relations between the multiplication and comultiplication, which make LR into a so-called \"Frobenius object\"!
+Even better, there are some extra relations between the multiplication and comultiplication, which make LR into a so-called "Frobenius object"!

 In short, hom(a,a) is the walking Frobenius object!
 So is hom(b,b), since there is no real asymmetry between the objects a and b in an ambidextrous adjunction, as there was with an adjunction.
-I haven\'t thought much about hom(a,b) and hom(b,a) yet, but one obvious thing is that they\'re isomorphic.
+I haven't thought much about hom(a,b) and hom(b,a) yet, but one obvious thing is that they're isomorphic.

-Next time I\'ll talk about examples of Frobenius objects and why they are so important in subfactors, TQFTs and the like.
+Next time I'll talk about examples of Frobenius objects and why they are so important in subfactors, TQFTs and the like.
 This is what Mueger is really interested in.
-Right now, I want to wrap up by saying exactly what it means to say LR is a \"Frobenius object\".
+Right now, I want to wrap up by saying exactly what it means to say LR is a "Frobenius object".
 What are the extra relations between multiplication and comultiplication?

 There are various ways of describing these relations.
 Mueger uses a pair